WWII code breaker buried in Nebraska with UK military honors

 She operated an electro-mechanical machine , known as a "bombe," to decipher signals the German armed forces sent out from its sophisticated Enigma encryption machines.
 The effort at Britain's famed codebreaking center, Bletchley Park, saved lives and helped bring an end to the war.
 But it was kept classified until the 1970s.

-"She never told anyone," said Watters' son, Robin.
+"She never told anyone," said Watters' son, Robin Watters.
 "She was fully aware of the gravity of what she was doing.
 It was haunting to her, what might happen if she made a mistake."

 Jean Briggs Watters was 18 when she enlisted in the Women's Royal Naval Service.
 She had attended an art school in Cambridge, England, before joining the Allied war cause.